-- Mandatory 500m safety zones around any OSP where "major maintenance" work is being undertaken, where major maintenance is as per the definition given in the Electricity Regulations 2007 (see Section 8.2).
-The safety zones will be active whenever a "major maintenance" vessel is at the OSP during the operational phase.
-Up to two of these safety zones could be concurrently active. - Safety zones for WTGs during the operational phase are being applied for separately, however no permanent operational safety zones will be applied for around any structure.
+- Mandatory 500m safety zones around any WTG where "major maintenance" work is being undertaken, where major maintenance is as per the definition given in the Electricity Regulations 2007 (see Section 8.2).
+The safety zones will be active whenever a "major maintenance" vessel is at the WTG during the operational phase.
+Up to five of these safety zones could be concurrently active. - No permanent operational safety zones are being applied for around any structure.